Red Sox manager Alex Cora fired in sign stealing scandal

 The scandal — but not the severity of the punishment — is reminiscent of the New England Patriots’ sign-stealing scheme in 2007, in which the team videotaped opposing coaches to decipher their signals.
 The NFL fined the Patriots $250,000 and docked them a first-round draft pick, and also fined coach Bill Belichick $500,000.

 Cora’s departure means 10 of the 30 MLB teams will start the 2020 season with a new manager.
+Boston’s new manager will be its fifth in 10 seasons.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports